hpc2n/sphinx-lesson-template/content/motivation.rst

 .. figure:: img/functions_dep.png

-Therefore, the two functions calls are **not** independent of each other and changing the order would change the printed lines.
+Therefore, the two function calls are **not** independent of each other and changing the order would change the printed lines.
 Furthermore, executing the two functions in parallel would lead to an **undefined result** as the execution order would be arbitrary.

 We could say that **in this particular context**, the function :code:`function2` is **dependent** on the function :code:`function1`.